A learning disability does NOT mean a student can’t learn. And it does not mean that a student will not be successful in life.

 After direct instruction of a strategy, Special Education students should be allowed independent practice with the strategy within the Special Education setting and/or small group setting.
 Students should also be provided the opportunity to practice the skill in the general education setting.
 This should lead toward independent and generalized application of the skill!

-And once a Special Education student can independently apply strategies to access the general education curriculum, we have achieved our goals!
+And once a Special Education student can independently apply strategies to access the general education curriculum, we have achieved our goal as teachers!

 ~By Miss Rae